 Can monolingualism make you ill?

 “Is monolingualism making us ill?” was the somewhat provocative title of an excellent talk by Dr Thomas Bak, neuroscientist and dementia researcher at the University of Edinburgh, which I was fortunate to listen to last week.
-Alongside many other language enthusiasts from different organisations: schools, universities, businesses, charities and the government, I was invited to the “Speaking to a Global Future” symposium organised by Speak to the Future at the Language Show in London.
+Alongside many other language enthusiasts from different organisations: schools, universities, businesses, charities and the government, I was invited to the “Speaking to a Global Future” symposium at the Language Show in London.
 We were treated to a full day of interesting presentations, and in this post, I focus on the talk held by Dr Bak about the potential positive health benefits of bilingualism.

 According to Dr Bak, for decades, researches have been spending huge amounts of money on finding a cure for dementia, without any significant success.
 Dr Bak’s suggestion is that instead of looking for a cure, “we should use at least some of the money on finding ways to minimise the risk factors and maximise the protective ones”.
 Here is where multilingualism enters the stage.